Jkuzz/graphql-java-app/README.md

 see [pipe-query.sh](./pipe-query.sh).

 `-c` will run continuously, allowing you to enter multiple queries successively and get query results after each one.
-When paired with `-f`, will continuously read from pipe.
+When paired with `-f`, will continuously read from the pipe.
 Otherwise, will read from stdin.

 ## GUI Use
 The GUI access to the GraphQL store provides a more user-friendly access to a subset of the information available in the endpoint.
-The left part allows the user to select the available areas and add them to the view on the right.
+The left part allows you to select from the available areas and add them to the view on the right.
 The top right checkbox configures which population fields area queried for using GraphQL and shown in the view.
+The right view then shows population data for the selected areas.

 Displays demographics from all years that are availible in `src/main/resources/`, to display more, place the coresponding data there.